Kamil3162/LogistykaRepo/README.md

 + HTML

 # Chat
-Chat those was created is all based on Chanells from Django.
-Also using this i change my development server on daphne
+The chat system that was created is entirely based on Django Channels.
+Additionally, for this purpose, I switched my development server to Daphne.

-- We can start conversation with brand new users
-- During login and go on url we have list of all users/conversations
+We can initiate conversations with brand new users.
+Upon logging in and visiting a specific URL, we are presented with a list of all users and conversations

 # How start this
 1. Create virtual environment